-At the moment there are several IT-system architectures proposed as candidates for the DPP system.
-In order for the DPP system to integrate the widest possible number of them, as proposed in the vision of the DPP-system architecture presented by CIRPASS, parallel work on standardization should be avoided and should be complementary, allowing for system interfaces to be interoperable and coexist.
+At the moment there are several IT-system architectures proposed as candidates for the DPP system, which are based on existing standards and common specs, while new standards are in development and close to release.
+In order for the DPP system to integrate the widest possible number of them, as proposed in the vision of the DPP-system architecture presented by CIRPASS these systems should keep requirements and criteria to component interfaces in mind enable interoperability in the future.

-The findings from CIRPASS should support the work of CEN/CENELEC JTC24 in developing an EU-DPP.
+In parallel the findings from CIRPASS should support the work of CEN/CENELEC JTC24 in to formulate the requirements which enable the integration of existing systems into the DPP ecosystem.
 This support would increase the chance of CEN/CENELEC delivering on time, and of industry implementing according to the Commission's roll-out plan.

-In particular, it would be useful to further expand and review the functional requirements assessment and component descriptions initiated by CIRPASS.
-As stated above, the functional requirements for certain components of the architecture are still under consideration including for the EU registry, the needed backup mechanisms, and the web portal.
+In particular, it would be useful to further expand and review the functional requirements assessment and component descriptions of the standards and specifications identified by CIRPASS.
+As stated above, the functional requirements for certain component interfaces to enable a data flow are still under consideration including for the EU registry, the needed backup mechanisms, and the web portal.
 In addition to this, many other aspects of the DPP system are still not fully defined, including concepts such as DPP deactivation, DPP authentication mechanisms, DPP transfer of responsibility, the "linking of DPPs", etc. The use of digital credentials for economic operators and other relevant actors that shall have access rights to information included in the product passport must also be elucidated with regards to their use in the architecture.
+The existing standards landscape should be evaluated if they address the requirements and criteria to the component interfaces.

-In order for DPP standards to be developed, the intentions of the European Commission must be fully clarified.
-The essential requirements can then be transformed into technical requirements of sufficient detail to match existing standards, when available.
-Then, based on the interfaces of DPP-system components, the compatibility of standards must be assessed due to the likelihood of partial overlaps or technical incompatibilities.
+The essential requirements from the regulation can be formulated into technical requirements of sufficient detail to match existing standards, when available.
+These requirements should be identified by testing and practicing the data flow of existing systems, based on different standards.
+Then, based on the interfaces of DPP-system components, the compatibility of standards must be assessed due to the likelihood of partial overlaps or technical incompatibilities, hindering interoperability.

 The work done by CIRPASS in defining and identifying technical requirements based on the DPP user stories has only scratched the surface of this necessary work.

-Finally, the standardisation gaps identified by following the vision from CIRPASS deliverable D3.2 "DPP system architecture" should be addressed.
+It can serve as a starting point for selecting components which need further investigation.
+For example, the standardisation gaps identified by following the vision from CIRPASS deliverable D3.2 "DPP system architecture" should be addressed as a starting point.
 In particular, for the variant of the DPP system architecture based on DIDs, currently the W3C standards do not foresee any default DID method.
-For DPPs, it is therefore highly advisable that the standardisation efforts also include a DID method that fulfils all criteria from EBSI (European Blockchain Services Infrastructure).
+For DPPs, it could be considered for example that the standardisation efforts also include a DID method that fulfils all criteria from EBSI (European Blockchain Services Infrastructure).